rcmcdonald91/cligen/README.md

     world("Some more command help text"), cb("Hello World!");
 }
 ```
-A CLI with the syntax above will present the user with one keyword `hello`.
+A CLI generated from the syntax above will present the user with one keyword `hello`.
 The user can
 type a question mark to see a list of contextually acceptable keywords.
 For example, on the top-level,
 only `hello` may be selected:
 ```